News > Blog

 Agriculture in Honduras has traditionally been seen as men’s work, but this perception is starting to change thanks to a greater emphasis on gender equality and interventions aimed at supporting small-scale agriculture.
 Access to resources such as home gardens is especially significant for women, as it opens up new opportunities for entrepreneurship, income generation and family support.

-In this sense, Glendy’s leadership and initiative did no go unnoticed.
+In this sense, Glendy’s leadership and initiative did not go unnoticed.
 Her commitment and skills led to her selection as a volunteer agricultural collaborator with the HASS program.
 In this role, she advises and supports other small-scale farmers, ensuring they correctly apply the techniques learned during training.
 She also provides guidance on crop management, among other tasks.

 Glendy says this new role has empowered her and changed the trajectory of what she believes is possible for her life.
 She no longer holds the mindset that women have no voice and is motivated to continue her studies, convinced that education will open up new opportunities and guarantee a better future for her and her family.
 For Glendy, it’s not just about achieving her own goals but about being an example for her children.
 She wants them to grow up knowing that, with hard work and dedication, it is possible to change the course of their lives.